 - Unusual presence of ants on/near your bamboo

-Identification of pests and diseases
+Identification of pests and bamboo diseases

 Before you can treat bamboo issues, you must identify the cause.
 Fortunately, most of the pests and diseases that affect bamboo are easy to distinguish.
-While we’ve covered the 10 most common issues above, there are many resources available to help you get all the details.
+While we’ve covered the 10 most common problems above, there are many resources available to help you get all the details.

 - National Pesticide Investigation Center